Stradivarius winds flower unheard

 He rose quickly and placed the letter and stationary together on the carved desk stirring history from the corner it occupied in the room.
 He planned not to disturb the master bedroom or its four-poster bed with sleep.
 Still unsettled, he opened a hinged French door and walked onto the terrace to observe church bells scattered within the checkerboard of rooftops and how the dome of St. Peter’s Basilica controlled the skyline unmuted by the haze of the afternoon.
 Rome, in its laid bare chaotic beauty, was defiant.
 He spent an exposure to record the living canvas on the other side of the Spanish Steps then left the suite unexpectedly disconsolate from solitude.

 Accommodations for the 2629th WAC Battalion members at the Hassler Villa were tight.
 The single rooms held four occupied bunks.
 Equally, Marlene and Maria always anticipated the privilege of having rackmates because it strengthened their bond with perspective.
-When settling into their room after breakfast, they were briefly introduced to Private First Class Ruth Ann Damico and Corporal Elizabeth Branch whom they listened to and watched prepare for their clerical assignments.
+When settling into their room after breakfast, they were briefly introduced to Corporal Ruth Ann Damico and PFC Elizabeth Branch whom they listened to and watched prepare for their clerical assignments.

 Captain Lillian Harris knocked on the door puzzled by their early return.
 “Captain Dietrich,” she said impressionably in her battledress blouse with its two imposing epaulet silver captain bars, the gold sleeve bars, and the deservedly displayed service ribbons above her left breast.
 “I was informed that you had already departed for your weekend performance.”